hjwnCino/todo-list/README.md

 FunLess influences many areas of the product.
 FunLess spends a significant amount of time developing customer facing features that impact many different areas of the nCino product (DocMan, Smart Checklist, FormsGen etc).

-FunLess features are often (not always) used in multiple business domains that nCino provides solutions for (Commercial, Retail, etc), and are tools that can provide value to those domains.
+FunLess features are often used in multiple business domains that nCino provides solutions for (Commercial, Retail, etc), and are tools that can provide value to those domains.

 FunLess provides a great opportunity to work on features that use lots of different technologies and